Splinter Cell: Double Agent – Sam Fisher on his most dangerous mission

 1 Use darkness as your best weapon

-2 Think carefully about who you help
+2 Think carefully about whom you help

 3 Avoid unnecessary confrontations